 Another place trouble can be found is in Office programs such as Word and Excel.
 These are malicious macros that can damage your files.
 Alternatives to Microsoft Office are web-based Office type suites such as ThinkFree and Zoho Virtual Office.

-If you use Windows then keep current with updates posted at Microsoft.com and Microsoft security.
+If you use Windows then keep current with updates posted at Microsoft.com.
 Part of the problem is inherent with Windows so until they change how these programs are designed you will need to be vigilent and keep your anti-virus and anti-spyware software up-to-date.
 Microsoft Internet Explorer and Outlook have features that are connected with parts of the operating system so they can work with other programs (Back Office).
 This makes them more vulnerable to hackers.

 Adware was first just annoying but recently has become as dangerous as spyware.